Bridge protocol

 skills/update

 Host-issued notification.
 No parameters.
-Invalidates the VM’s cached skill catalog; the CLI re-runs layered discovery (including another skills/list call) on the next iteration boundary — for harn watch, between file changes; for long-running agents, between turns.
-A VM without an active bridge simply ignores the notification.
+Invalidates the VM's cached skill catalog; the CLI re-runs layered discovery (including another skills/list call) on the next iteration boundary — for harn watch, between file changes; for long-running agents, between turns.
+A VM without an active bridge ignores the notification.

 Host-delegated skill matching